 It is said that no two countries in the world have the same legal systems, nor are the systems and policies that rule the acquisition of property the same.
 Unfortunately, people who are buying property abroad often assume otherwise, making them susceptible of getting into a mad run with the legal intricacies of a foreign property market.

-But thanks to the European Union you can now take some comfort in the knowledge that the foreigner buying property abroad are now subjected to the same rules and regulations as the locals or any othe EU citizens for the matter.
+Thanks to the European Union, you can now take some comfort in the knowledge that the foreigner buying property abroad are now subjected to the same rules and regulations as the locals.

-But donít be so relaxed because even though the EU have already systematized the property buying procedures there are still some amendments done locally so this mean no single EU country has the sa,e buying procedures.
+But don’t be so relaxed!
+Even though the property buying procedures have been systematized, there are still some amendments done locally.
+This mean no single country has the same buying procedures.
 Individual countries have their own property laws.

-ìThis is a complicated area of tax and lawî warns international estate agent Knight Frank.
-So it would be much better to get someone who is really good at these things to be able to make your ìbuying property aboardî excursion a satisfying one.
+This is a complicated area of tax and law.
+It would be much better to get someone who is really good at these things to be able to make your buying property aboard excursion a satisfying one.